 Square Toilets Pros and Cons

 It might seem as though it would be strange or even difficult to install a square toilet but they can be quite accommodating.
-Most of these toilets are capable of fitting into bathrooms that only have a 12-inch rough-in.
+Most of these toilets which we reviewed are capable of fitting into bathrooms that only have a 12-inch rough-in.
 This makes them suitable for a wider range of rooms, even smaller guest bathrooms or powder rooms.

 Also, some people might wonder if a square toilet is comfortable to sit on.
 After all, our bottoms seem much more accustomed to a round seat.
 That being said, there are plenty of square models that are just as comfy as their more circular counterparts.

 Another advantage to a square toilet is that it can still come with modern amenities while infusing more style into a bathroom.
 Some units have a dual flush capability, which allows you to use less water for lighter flushes while you use heavier flushes for more waste.

 A square toilet also offers more flexibility in seat height.
 This is great for those who need to consider height when thinking about their bathroom appliances.
 Square toilets can easily be installed at a taller height, although the decision will be dictated by your current bathroom setup.